Coordinating Conjunctions

 But

-'But' can be used to join two independent clauses to show the contrast between them.
+'But' can be used to join two independent clauses and show contrast between them.
 Look at the example:

 I like chocolate ice cream, but Alice likes vanilla ice cream.